Body found in search for Nicola Bulley

 The force came under fire after making Ms Bulley’s struggles with alcohol and peri-menopause public three weeks after she vanished.

-In a press conference on Wednesday, they revealed the mother-of-two was classed as a “high-risk” missing person immediately after her partner Paul Ansell reported her disappearance, “based on a number of specific vulnerabilities”.
+In a press conference on Wednesday, they revealed the mother-of-two was classed as a “high-risk” missing person immediately after Mr Ansell reported her disappearance, “based on a number of specific vulnerabilities”.

 They later added in a statement that Ms Bulley, from Inskip in Lancashire, had stopped taking her HRT medication.